macCesar/purgetss-docs/docs/customization/6-Platform and Device modifiers.md

 ---

 # Platform and Device modifiers
-You can specify different classes to any element using `Platform` and `Device` modifiers ( also called variants or prefixes ):
+Platform and Device modifiers ( also called variants or prefixes ) allow you to specify different styles for an element depending on the platform (iOS or Android) and device (tablet or handheld) that the app is running on:

 - Platform modifiers
   - `ios:`